SAP-samples/teched2022-DA261/README.md

 3. Click SAP HANA Cloud from the left navigation bar
 4. Click the button Create Instance in the top right and select SAP HANA Database to invoke the Create Instance wizard.
-    > Only one instance of a HANA Cloud database can be created in trial or  tier accounts.
+    > Only one instance of a HANA Cloud database can be created in trial or free tier accounts.
 If you already have a SAP HANA Cloud database instance created, it can be used.

     ![](images/create-hana-instance.png)
 5. Choose SAP HANA Cloud, SAP HANA Database and click the button Next Step